TrevorW-code/fraud/README.md

 fraud is a python package designed to streamline synthetic data for finetuning machine learning models.

-When finetuning for a domain specific task (i.e. extracting medical using NER), data scarcity can quickly become a limiting factor.
-Data annotation is the ideal solution; however it is often expensive, time-consuming, and resource-intensive.
+Data scarcity is a limiting factor.
+While *real* data is the ideal solution; however it is often expensive, time-consuming, and resource-intensive.

 Synthetic data offers an effective middle ground, enabling models to significantly enhance their performance by supplementing smaller datasets.